Dmgvol/Ghostrunner-Mods/README.md

 - [DmgVol](https://github.com/Dmgvol/) and [LongerWarrior](https://github.com/longerwarrior/) for creating awesome mods non-stop.
 - [RussellJerome]() for creating the [UnrealModLoader](https://github.com/RussellJerome/UnrealModLoader).
 - The whole GR community for supporting our work.
-- [One More Level](https://www.omlgames.com/en/home/) and [Slipgate Ironworks](http://slipgate-ironworks.com/)for developing the game.
+- [One More Level](https://www.omlgames.com/en/home/) and [Slipgate Ironworks](http://slipgate-ironworks.com/) for developing the game.